18 miles from Ao Chalong

 The gradually sloping sandy bottom permits anchorage in 5‑20 metres anywhere in this broad bay.
 To the south end of Patong bay is a fixed jetty and a floating jetty which is used during the high season as a transit point for the growing number of visiting superyachts and cruise ships.

 Dinghies can generally be left unguarded near the police post in the centre of the beach.

-Patong is the busiest bay on the west coast, particularly around Christmas, New Year and the Songkran water festival.
-It is also the main high season anchorage for cruise ships, livea- board dive boats and in recent years the growing number of visiting superyachts.
+Patong is the busiest bay on the west coast, particularly around Christmas, New Year and April’s Songkran water festival.
+It’s also the main high season anchorage for cruise ships, liveaboard dive boats and superyachts.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.